mstksg/inCode/copy/entries/duet.md

 We're going to be using the great *[operational][]* library[^mprompt] to build our representation of our interpreted language.
 Another common choice is to use *[free][]*, and a lot of other tutorials go down this route.
-However, *free* is a bit more power than you really need for the interpreter pattern, and I always felt like the implementation of interpreter pattern programs in *free* was a bit awkward, since it relies on manually (and carefully) constructing continuations.
+I always felt like the implementation of interpreter pattern programs in *free* was a bit awkward, since it relies on manually (and carefully) constructing continuations.

 [operational]: https://hackage.haskell.org/package/operational
 [free]: https://hackage.haskell.org/package/free